Table of Contents

 There’s my hashtag #socialmedia with more than 19 million posts.
 That’s definitely a popular one, and would be very difficult to get noticed for.
 The top post on the Explore page for this hashtag has nearly 2200 likes and 44 comments.

 Keep scrolling down in the Search box and you’ll find #socialmediastrategist and #socialmediamarketer with less than 200,000 posts.
-These are considered medium-sized hashtags and would be much easier to be seen and to get your post on the Explore page for that hashtag.
+You’ll have a better chance of standing out with a medium-sized hashtag search and it will be more likely that you’ll make the Explore page for that search.

 Open a spreadsheet and make a list of at least 50 hashtags for each topic you post about.
 For example, I have hashtag lists for email marketing, social media, WordPress, writing, and content marketing.
 Sort your hashtags in order of number of posts.
 Use five very large, popular hashtags, five very small niche ones, and keep the other 15 in the middle range.
-That helps ensure that you’re maximizing your chances of getting found with the smaller hashtags, yet still appearing in the most popular ones.
+When you distribute your hashtags this way, you maximize your chances of appearing in search results for the smaller hashtags.
+Unless your following is large, it’s unlikely you’ll show up in the most popular hashtag searches.

 How many to use: You’ve got 30.
 Use all 30.